default-writer/build/README.md

 * Type aliases
 * External assembly types

-The goal of development of this framework is to uild automation of complex types.
+The goal of development of this framework is to build automation of complex types.

 Build can use declarative approach to define dependencies between types and their requirememts.